-Oleksiy Kryvtsov is the Senior Research Director in the International Economic Analysis Department.
+Oleksiy Kryvtsov is the Senior Research Officer in the Economic and Financial Research Department.
 His research interests center on business cycle fluctuations, with a special focus on monetary theory and policy.
 Oleksiy contributed to topics including consumer price behaviour, real effects of monetary policy shocks, dynamics of markups and costs over the business cycle.
 Oleksiy received his PhD in Economics from the University of Minnesota in 2004.

 This note examines the merits of monetary policy adjustments in response to financial stability concerns, taking into account changes in the state of knowledge since the renewal of the inflation-targeting agreement in 2011.
 A key financial system vulnerability in Canada is elevated household indebtedness: as more and more households are nearing their debt-capacity limits, the likelihood and severity of a large negative correction in housing markets are also increasing.